AI Supply Chain Attacks: The Supply Chain Is the Surface

 The TeamPCP campaign demonstrates that supply chain security is not a secondary concern that sits behind application security, network security, and endpoint protection.
 For organizations running AI agents with tool access, the supply chain is the primary attack surface.

-An AI agent that calls pip install in a CI environment, fetches URLs, or installs MCP servers is composing trust relationships at runtime.
-Each operation is authorized.
-The composition may not be.
+An AI agent that calls pip install in a CI environment, fetches URLs, or installs MCP servers composes trust relationships at runtime.
+Each operation carries its own authorization.
+The composition may not.
 The deploy-and-defend paradox accelerates this: organizations deploy agents faster than they audit the trust chains those agents compose.

-The fork bomb bug in LiteLLM 1.82.8 was the only reason this attack was detected quickly.
+The fork bomb bug in LiteLLM 1.82.8 is the only reason anyone detected this attack quickly.
 Without that implementation error, the credential stealer would have run silently on every Python invocation on every infected system.
 46,996 installations in 46 minutes.
 36% of cloud environments.
 2,337 downstream packages.
-The attacker made a mistake.
+The attacker made one mistake.
 Next time, they might not.

 FAQ